We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Now, this is some years ago.

-The only complaint they had was how come we're not getting news coverage over here on how successful our operations are?
+The only complaint they had was, how come we're not getting news coverage over here on how successful our operations are?

-Because they do have cable television over there, and they, you know, they get they see CNN and all this, and they they saw the criticism going on of the soldiers and the operation in Iraq.
+And they saw the criticism going on of the soldiers and the operation in Iraq.

-Doesn't fit the template that America is failing and that George Bush has got us mired in a bunch of screwed-up horrible policies and so forth.
+Doesn't fit the template that America is failing and that George Bush has got us mired in a bunch of screwed up, horrible policies and so forth.

-So I'm glad you called out there Brian, appreciate it very much.
+So I'm glad you called out there.

 Won't be long.

-You're right back here, rev it up once again.
+Rev it up once again.

-The president says he's gonna veto it.
+The president says he's going to veto it.

 He reiterated today his threat to veto Senate legislation that would substantially increase funds for the little children's health insurance program by levying a 61 cent a pack increase in the federal excise tax on cigarettes.

-By the way, for those of you who are not cigar aficionados, as am I, a large cigar is defined as anything that is not a cigar that'll fit in a pack of twenty like cigarettes does, or do.
+By the way, for those of you who are not cigar aficionados, as am I, a large cigar is defined as anything that is not a cigar that'll fit in a pack of 20 like cigarettes does, or do.

 And those aren't cigars.